Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/your-first-html-page/_index.md

 title: Your first HTML page
 ---

 Here is a great tutorial all about HTML.
-Do all the sections up to the end of HTML Paragraphs.
+Do all the sections up to the end of `HTML Paragraphs`.

 [W3Schools - HTML Tutorial](https://www.w3schools.com/html/html_intro.asp)

+While you are doing the tutorial, make sure that you make use of the `Try it yourself` button.
+If you want to learn to code then it's important to play with the code.

 ## Check your understanding before moving forward